 How to Apply

-Due to the competitive nature of the Medical Assisting, Medical Radiography, Nursing, and Surgical Technology programs, a “selective admissions” policy is followed.
-Applicants to these programs are strongly encouraged to apply early as the selection process begins in October and the deadline is February 1 each year.
+Due to the competitive nature of the Medical Radiography and Nursing programs, a “selective admissions” policy is followed.
+Applicants to these programs are strongly encouraged to apply early as the selection process begins in October and the deadline is to apply is December 30 each year.
+(Applicants have until February 1 to submit required application documentation.)

 Timeline: Although applications for admission may be submitted no earlier than one year prior to the starting date of the program, applicants are advised to apply early because of strict enrollment capacities and competition for programs.